Azure/azure-quickstart-templates/application-workloads/visualstudio/az-400-dev-env/README.md

 - Docker Desktop
 - Firefox Web browser

-At your first login, docker-desktop will start preparing Linux VM for docker.
+At your first login, docker-desktop will start preparing a Linux VM for docker.
 It might take 5 minutes.
-Thereafter it should start (On every login) within few seconds only.
+Thereafter it should start on every login within few seconds.

 > Please be patient, VM Provisioning would take about 30 minutes !